 Many countries have some level of state coverage for all residents.
 However, in some countries, the state covered is limited.

 Papaya recommends ensuring that all employees have sufficient coverage, whether it is provided by the state, privately by the employer, or through a combination of the two so that each employee receives proper medical care in all circumstances.
 We recommend spending up to $200 USD to ensure each employee is covered.

-We highly recommend providing the coverage itself, not simply giving an allowance to the employees, because the coverage they receive will be inferior to what a company can purchase collectively for its workforce.
+We also recommend providing the coverage itself, not simply giving an allowance to the employees, because the coverage they receive will be inferior to what a company can purchase collectively for its workforce.

-In many countries, providing life insurance, and long-term and short-term disability insurance for all employees is mandatory.
-For those countries where it is not a statutory requirement, Papaya strongly recommends providing private coverage in each of those areas to make sure each employee is covered.
+In many countries, providing life insurance and long-term and short-term disability insurance for all employees is mandatory.
+For those countries where it is not a statutory requirement, Papaya strongly recommends providing private coverage in each of those areas to make sure every employee is covered.

 Life insurance provides a designated beneficiary with financial support in case the employee dies.
 It removes concerns that their dependents will be left on their own with no means for support.

 Short-term plans protect an employee from loss of income in the event of illness or injury.
 While standard health coverage covers the costs of medical care, short-term disability insurance covers a significant portion of the income lost if the employee is unable to work.
 Most short-term plans cover periods of 3-6 months.

 Long-term plans continue to protect the employee when the short-term plan runs out, providing peace of mind that in the evidence of a serious illness or injury, the employee will continue to receive an income no matter what.

 Retirement planning plays a huge role in financial security.
 Most corporate pension plans consist of a monthly contribution from the employer and the employee.
 The payments go into an investment fund that earns money for the employee during the period of work and is available upon retirement.